mosaicnetworks/babble/docs/fastsync.rst

 corresponding Other-Parents.
 These parents are instances of the **RootEvent** object, which is a minimal version of the Hashgraph Event.
 RootEvents contain information about the Index, Round, and LamportTimestamp of the corresponding Events.
-The Root itself contains a NextRound field, which helps in calculating the Round of its direct descendant.
+RootEvents also contain a NextRound field which helps in calculating the rounds of direct descendants.

 ::

   type Root struct {
-    NextRound  int
     SelfParent RootEvent
     Others     map[string]RootEvent
   }